 Since the last few posts have been about how I am too much of a fuck-up for the porn business, that I might as well tell you how I got into it and let me add that it was never a dream of mine.

 I was overwhelmed with Catholic guilt.
 I returned the demonic cassette to it shed and swore that I would never masturbate again.
 That promise was very short-lived, the next day I was whacking it like a spider monkey.
 I couldn't stop myself.
 At the risk of sounding like the old guy, that's how much trouble you had to go through to watch your porn.
-You had to break into sheds, hide your dirty magazines in the woods, and also look for clever spots in your room to hide your semen-encrusted porno mags.
+You had to break into sheds, hide Payboys in the woods, and look for clever spots in your room to hide your semen-encrusted porno mags.

 In 1994 I was noticing people getting email addresses, there was a handful of websites popping up, and AOL commercials were everywhere.
 I could see that this Internet was going to be something,